NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 }
 {% endcodeblock %}

-<code>.reports.mailboxes</code> is a JSON array of email addresses and their settings who will receive the backup report when it's done, either successfully or failed.
+<code>.reports.mailboxes</code> is a JSON array of email addresses and their settings who will receive the backup report when it's done, either successful or failed.

 <code>.reports.mailboxes.email_address</code> should be a valid email address.

 <code>.reports.mailboxes.attach_passphrases</code> determines whether the archive passphrases should be attached to the reports for that specific email or not.

-<code>.reports.subject</code> provides the ability to determine the report subject for different scenarios that might happen during the backup process, so by looking at your inbox you immediately realize what happened and take action if it's neccessary. <code>{HOST_NAME}</code> and <code>{DATE}</code> are special placeholder keywords.
+<code>.reports.subject</code> provides the ability to determine the subject of reports for different scenarios that might happen during the backup process, so by looking at your inbox you immediately realize what happened and take the appropriate action if it's necessary. <code>{HOST_NAME}</code> and <code>{DATE}</code> are special placeholder keywords.
 They will be replaced at runtime by the host name OmniBackup backup running on or the date the backup jobs started, respectively.

 <code>.reports.success</code> is email subject when backup process finished successfully.

 <code>.reports.error</code> is email subject when at least one error happened during the backup process.

-<code>.reports.fatal</code> is email subject when backup process faces a fatal error so it could not finish the jobs.
+<code>.reports.fatal</code> is email subject when backup process faced a fatal error so it could not finish the jobs.

 <code>.reports.support_info</code> allows adding a customized support message to the end of the reports.